-611/711 Seminar in American Government (5)

-A systematic examination of functions, problems, and issues within the political and constitutional framework of selected areas of American government

-613/713 Seminar in State and Local Government (5)

-A systematic examination of function, problems, and issues within the political and constitutional framework of selected areas of state and local government

-645/745 Comparative Government and Politics (5)
+- 611/711.
+Seminar in American Government (5).
+A systematic examination of functions, problems, and issues within the political and constitutional framework of selected areas of American government. - 613/713.
+Seminar in State and Local Government (5).
+A systematic examination of function, problems, and issues within the political and constitutional framework of selected areas of state and local government. - 645/745.
+Comparative Government and Politics (5).

 An examination of the institutions, political processes, functions, and problems of major political systems such as Great Britain, France, and the Soviet Union.
-May be taught concurrently with PO 445

-601 Introduction to Public Administration (5)

-Examines the constitutional, institutional, political, and social environment in which public administration occurs and introduces students to the important theories, concepts, functions, and issues in the discipline of public administration.
+May be taught concurrently with PO 445. - Examines the constitutional, institutional, political, and social environment in which public administration occurs and introduces students to the important theories, concepts, functions, and issues in the discipline of public administration.
 Includes consideration of the managerial, political, and legal aspects of public management; the ethical and accountability issues that confront the public administrator; and the impact of social and cultural diversity on the public administrator.
-Students are also acquainted with the procedures, skills, and requirements that are essential for successful completion of the M.P.A. program

-606 Applied Research and Program Evaluation (5)
+Students are also acquainted with the procedures, skills, and requirements that are essential for successful completion of the M.P.A. program. - 606.
+Applied Research and Program Evaluation (5).

 The application of scientific research methods to administrative problems, including practical methods of gathering, analyzing, and interpreting data.
-Content will include theory and basic techniques underlying quantitative and qualitative analysis of public programs
+Content will include theory and basic techniques underlying quantitative and qualitative analysis of public programs.

-PO ELECTIVES
+PO Electives

-610/710 The Politics of Education (5)
+- 610/710.
+The Politics of Education (5).

 An examination of the relationships, linkages, and interactions between the political institutions and processes and educational institutions and policies.
 The course includes an analysis of the impact of national, state, and local governmental decisions on educational policies as well as the nature, role, and extent of the influence of education-related groups on governmental decisions.
-This course may be taught concurrently with PO 410

-616/716 Seminar in Intergovernmental Relations (5)
+This course - 616/716.
+Seminar in Intergovernmental Relations (5).

-Selected areas of the intergovernmental systems are examined with emphasis on the practical operation of government in American Federalism
+Selected areas of the intergovernmental systems are examined with emphasis on the practical operation of government in American Federalism.